my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

   Jeg bor i Norge.
 (I live in Norway.)

   i barnehagen

+  i Storgata → in the High Street
+  i Kirkenveien → in Church Road

+  i byen → in the city

 - «På» + place → *at* a place (stative 静态) or *going* to a place (directional 动态)